danbev/learning-v8/README.md

 Recall that functions are optimized so if the compiler has to bail out and unoptimize part of a function then the whole functions will be affected and it will go back to the unoptimized version.

+## Bytecode
+This section will examine the bytecode for the following JavaScript:

+   function beve() {
+     const p = new Promise((resolve, reject) => {
+       resolve('ok');
+     });

+     p.then(msg => {
+       console.log(msg);
+     });
+   }

+   beve();

+    $ d8 --print-bytecode promise.js

+First have have the main function which does not have a name:

+    [generating bytecode for function: ]
+  (The code that generated this can be found in src/objects.cc BytecodeArray::Dissassemble)
+    Parameter count 1
+    Frame size 32
+           // load what ever the FixedArray[4] is in the constant pool into the accumulator.
+           0x34423e7ac19e @    0 : 09 00             LdaConstant [0]
+           // store the FixedArray[4] in register r1
+           0x34423e7ac1a0 @    2 : 1e f9             Star r1
+           // store zero into the accumulator.
+           0x34423e7ac1a2 @    4 : 02                LdaZero
+           // store zero (the contents of the accumulator) into register r2.
+           0x34423e7ac1a3 @    5 : 1e f8             Star r2
+           //
+           0x34423e7ac1a5 @    7 : 1f fe f7          Mov <closure>, r3
+           0x34423e7ac1a8 @   10 : 53 96 01 f9 03    CallRuntime [DeclareGlobalsForInterpreter], r1-r3
+      0 E> 0x34423e7ac1ad @   15 : 90                StackCheck
+    141 S> 0x34423e7ac1ae @   16 : 0a 01 00          LdaGlobal [1], [0]
+           0x34423e7ac1b1 @   19 : 1e f9             Star r1
+    141 E> 0x34423e7ac1b3 @   21 : 4f f9 03          CallUndefinedReceiver0 r1, [3]
+           0x34423e7ac1b6 @   24 : 1e fa             Star r0
+    148 S> 0x34423e7ac1b8 @   26 : 94                Return

+    Constant pool (size = 2)
+    0x34423e7ac149: [FixedArray] in OldSpace
+     - map = 0x344252182309 <Map(HOLEY_ELEMENTS)>
+     - length: 2
+           0: 0x34423e7ac069 <FixedArray[4]>
+           1: 0x34423e7abf59 <String[4]: beve>

+    Handler Table (size = 16)

+LdaConstant <idx> Load the constant at index from the constant pool into the accumulator.
+Star <dst> Store the contents of the accumulator register in dst.
+Ldar <src> Load accumulator with value from register src.
+LdaGlobal <idx> <slot> Load the constant at index from the constant pool into the accumulator.
+Use FeedbackVector slot for this.
+Mov <closure>, <r3> store the value of regist
+You can find the declarations for the these instructions in src/interpreter/interpreter-generator.cc.

+br s -f bytecode-register.cc -l 125

+## Unified code generation architecture

+## FeedbackVector
+Is attached to every function and is responsible for recording and managing all execution feedback, which is information about types enabling.

+## BytecodeGenerator
+Is currently the only part of V8 that cares about the AST.

+## BytecodeGraphBuilder
+Produces high-level IR graph based on interpreter bytecodes.

+## TurboFan
+Is a compiler backend that gets fed a control flow graph and then does instruction selection, register allocation and code generation.
+The code generation generates

 ### Execution/Runtime